 If a student needs to take a Leave of Absence after the quarter has begun, the date on which the Registrar's Office receives the Leave of Absence Form constitutes the effective date of the leave.
-This date will be used to calculate any pro-rata refund of tuition and/or fees based upon the Refundable Tuition Policy.
+This date determines the last day of attendance and will be used to calculate any prorata refund of tuition and/or fees based upon the Refundable Tuition Policy.
 Financial aid recipients' funding will be evaluated based on the federal refund policy as outlined in the Return of Title IV Funds policy.
 All financial aid recipients must complete an Exit Interview as required by federal regulations.
-Lenders will be notified through the National Student Clearinghouse of the last date of attendance and the repayment terms and conditions of the loan will begin.
-The last date of attendance will be the date the Registrar receives the signed Leave of Absence Form.
+Lenders will be notified of the last date of attendance and the repayment terms and conditions of the loan will begin.

-Students in dissertation may not take a Leave of Absence during either the initial nine quarter or subsequent one year periods of enrollment.
-If a student takes a leave following the completion of the two-year or one-year dissertation clock, their dissertation committee will be dissolved and the student will have to reconvene a committee upon reenrollment.
+Students in dissertation may not take a Leave of Absence during either the initial nine quarter or subsequent one year enrollment period.
+If a student takes a leave following the completion of the 9-quarter or one-year dissertation clock, their dissertation committee will be dissolved and the student will have to reconvene a committee upon reenrollment.